2005MohitInamdar/Power_Bi_Dashboard/README.md

 Impact of periodic promotions or events

-e.
-Is there a relationship between discounts and profitability?
+* Is there a relationship between discounts and profitability?

 The Profit vs Discount chart answers: